 Residents Maintain Autonomy

-This is a measure of the percent of long-term stay residents who needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and using the bathroom.
+This metric measures the percentage of long-term residents that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and bathing.

 Ability to Keep Residents Mobile